 Part C: Student Progress & Growth Monitoring

 The primary purpose of ISD 194 testing is to provide information to help improve program design and personalize instruction to meet student needs.
 The testing program employs a variety of assessments and standardized tests.
-The data received from testing helps the District analyze student progress and District curriculum, learn which programs will be most helpful for each student, and hold the District accountable for offering the best possible education for all of students.
+The data received from testing helps the District analyze student progress and District curriculum, learn which programs will be most helpful for each student, and hold the District accountable for offering the best possible education for all of the students.

 MDE/ISD 194 Assessment Calendars: